crunchyroll/ef-open/doc/installing-pants-and-building-ef-open.md

   <code>ef-open/getting-started/BUILD.ef_site_config</code> <--- ready-to-go build file to copy to <code>&lt;REPO&gt;/BUILD.ef_site_config</code>

 ### INSTALL: install pants
-*Do this on any system that will build the tools, such as tool maintainers' laptops, and Jenkins*
+*Do this on any system that will build the ef-open tools, such as tool maintainers' laptops, and Jenkins*

 <code>cd</code> to the directory above all the repos, which in these examples is <code>~/workspace</code>, then
 install pants there following the instructions below... or use chef or other configuration tool to install it on